wp-plugins/powerpress/readme.txt

  = Related Plugins =
  The following plugins may be used in conjunction with PowerPress.

+ * [Message Flow](http://wordpress.org/extend/plugins/message-flow/) - generates a CoverFlow-like interface for your blog posts with podcast episodes.
+For podcasts, use shortocde `[message-flow podcasts_only="true"]`.
  * [Eli's PowerPress Addon Widget](http://wordpress.org/extend/plugins/podpress-addons/) - Adds a sidebar widget that lists your podcast episodes linked to the play in a new window PowerPress player.
  * [PowerPress Posts From MySQL](http://wordpress.org/extend/plugins/powerpress-posts-from-mysql/developers/) - Creates blog posts with PowerPress podcast episode information from a MySQL table.
  * [Subscribe Sidebar plugin by Blubrry](http://wordpress.org/extend/plugins/subscribe-sidebar/) - A sidebar widget that provides a list of "Subscribe" links to your sidebar.

  = Why doesn't Blubrry PowerPress support multiple enclosures in one feed item/post? = Blubrry PowerPress does not allow you to include multiple media files for one feed item (blog post).
 This is because each podcatcher handles multiple enclosures in feeds differently. iTunes will download the first enclosure that it sees in the feed ignoring the rest.
 Other podcatchers and podcasting directories either pick up the first enclosure or the last in each post item.
 This inconsistency combined with the fact that [Dave Winer does not recommend multiple enclosures](http://www.reallysimplesyndication.com/2004/12/21) and the [FeedValidator.org recommendation against it](http://www.feedvalidator.org/docs/warning/DuplicateEnclosure.html) is why the Blubrry PowerPress does not support them.